 Since March, municipal utilities have been under a Governor's Executive Order not to disconnect utility service for nonpayment.
 During that time nonpayment rates have risen, in some cases dramatically.
 Though these payments are to be deferred while the Executive Order is in place, there are fears that businesses that close or consumers who are experiencing financial hardship may never be able to repay deferred revenue.
-At the same time, large commercial water consumers that closed or reduced consumption as a result of economic conditions impacted many utilities' bottom lines.
-Many of these utilities in areas of declining population and economic activity were facing financial challenges prior to the pandemic because mills and manufacturing have left the area.
 Analysis of data submitted for just April and May showed nearly \$45 million in late payments and late fees that could not be collected.
-Assuming similar trends for June and July, we estimate \$90 million in lost collections through the duration of the Executive Order.
+At the same time, large commercial water and electric utility consumers that closed or reduced consumption due to the pandemic have further impacted many utilities' bottom lines.
+Many utilities in areas of declining population and economic activity were already facing financial challenges prior to the pandemic with the loss of mills and manufacturing.
+An estimated \$176 million in revenue will be lost through FY21 through a combination of late payments and fees and declines in consumption.